 Abstract submission guidelines

-A contributor in the workshop may be a single author of only one paper and co-author of two additional papers.
+A contributor to the conference may be a single author of only one paper and co-author of two additional papers.
 Submitted abstracts of max 500 words (one page) will be reviewed in accordance with the following criteria:

 Abstract layout guidelines